-Late assignments will be marked down 1 point if they're submitted in the following week, and an additional point for every week thereafter.
+Late assignments will be marked down 2 points, and an additional point for every subsequent week that they are late.

 Overview

 There will be five short written assignments due in the quarter.
 Each assignment will answer a set of questions about that week's readings and videos and will be scored up to 20 points each (see grading criteria below).
 These papers must be your original work and must recognize all quoted materials and cite all sources used in their preparation.